 - Vaccine administration errors whether or not associated with an adverse event

-- Serious adverse events including death, life-threatening adverse events, inpatient hospitalization/prolonged hospitalization, persistent or significant incapacity, congenital anomaly/birth defects
+- Serious adverse events include death, life-threatening adverse events, inpatient hospitalization/prolonged hospitalization, persistent or significant incapacity, congenital anomaly/birth defects

 - Cases of COVID-19 that result in hospitalization and death

 - Vaccine providers are responsible for responding to FDA requests for information about vaccine administration errors, adverse events, cases of MIS in adults and children, and cases of COVID-19 that result in hospitalization or death following administration of the Moderna or Pfizer-BioNTech COVID-19 Vaccine to recipients.

 - This also includes cases of the multisystem inflammatory syndrome (see SARS-CoV-2, COVD-19 module for details).

 - Mandatory requirements for the administration of mRNA-1273 under the EUA are as follows:

 - There are no data on the interchangeability of COVID-19 vaccines.
-If the series is initiated with the Moderna product, it should be completed with the Moderna product.
+If the primary series is initiated with the Moderna product, the primary should be completed with the Moderna product.